tireddy2/ikev2-pqc-auth/draft-ietf-ipsecme-ikev2-pqc-auth.md

 # ASN.1 Objects {#ASN}

-This section lists ASN.1 objects for algorithms mentioned in the document in binary form.
+This section lists AlgorithmIdentifier ASN.1 objects for algorithms mentioned in the document in binary form.
 This section is not normative, and these values should only be used as examples.
 If the ASN.1 object listed in this section and the ASN.1 object specified by the algorithm differ, then the algorithm specification must be used.

+The generic format for the AlgorithmIdentifier ASN.1 object is defined in Section 4.1.1.2 of PKIX {{RFC5280}}.

 ## ML-DSA-44